protocol/nft-website/docs/tutorial/lazy-minting.md

 Minting "just in time" at the moment of purchase is often called _lazy minting_, and it has been [adopted by marketplaces like OpenSea](https://opensea.io/blog/announcements/introducing-the-collection-manager/) to lower the barrier to entry for NFT creators by making it possible to create NFTs without any up-front costs.

 This guide will show an example of lazy minting on Ethereum, using some helper libraries and base contracts from [OpenZeppelin](https://openzeppelin.com/contracts/).
-If you're new to minting NFTs in general, our [end-to-end experience tutorial](../../tutorial/end-to-end-experience/) is a great place to get up to speed on the basics.
+If you're new to minting NFTs in general, our [minting service tutorial](../../tutorial/minting-service.md) is a great place to get up to speed on the basics.

 Throughout the guide, we'll be referring to an example project, which lives in the [NFT School examples repository](https://github.com/ipfs-shipyard/nft-school-examples).
 If you want to dig in, clone the repo and open the example in your favorite editor: